 Portal to millions of items from Europe's cultural collections in galleries, libraries, archives and museums.
 Books and manuscripts, photos and paintings, television and film, sculpture and crafts, diaries and maps, sheet music and recordings, etc. Contains images, texts, sound, and videos.

-Bildindex der Kunst und Architektur contains approximately 2 million photographic reproductions of art and monuments in Germany and the rest of Europe.
-It is based on Marburger Index, a microfiche compilation of 1.4 million images.
-The HBLL has the microfiche set.
+Bildindex der Kunst und Architektur contains over 2 million photographic reproductions of art and monuments in Germany and the rest of Europe.
+It is based on the original microfiche set, the Marburger Index.